Ezku/equanimous-tribble/content/2-theoretical-framework/4-synthesis.md

 The following research questions are posed to the empirical research data.

-> **ERQ1**: How does the observed daily practice  compare to theoretical representations of daily Scrum and Kanban systems?
+> **ERQ1**: How is the observed daily positioned with regard to descriptions of Scrum daily and kanban systems in the theory?

 > **ERQ2**: How do contradictions and their transformations manifest in a daily?